 Asana Customer Reviews

-Asana gets excellent customer reviews both on our Asana review and by users who reviewed on other sites.
+Asana gets excellent customer reviews.
 Project managers note the intuitive interface and the ability to modify templates and data fields to suit their projects, as well as the shareable reports.
 However, mobile app users criticized its lack of a deadline notifications feature.

 Monday.com Customer Reviews